imansultan/imansultan/README.md

 - 👋 Hi, I’m @imansultan
-- 👀 I’m interested in Machine Learning and its application in Biomedicine
+- 👀 I’m interested in Machine Learning and its applications in Biomedicine
 - 🌱 I’m currently learning Explainable and Causal Machine Learning
 - 💞️ I’m looking to collaborate on Medical AI applications on large biomarker selection cohorts